SR-LIO++: LiDAR-Inertial Odometry and Quantized Mapping with Caching-Aware Sweep Reconstruction

 \subsection{Heavyweight LO/LIO}

-LOAM \cite{zhang2014loam, zhang2017low}, as the pioneering LO systems, establish a fundamental framework comprising three core components: 1) Extracting edge and surface features from raw point clouds; 2) Conducting sweep-to-sweep pose estimation; 3) Executing sweep-to-map pose optimization and utilizing the optimized pose to register point clouds to the map.
-However, due to the substantial volume of 3D point clouds to be processed, LOAM's output frequency is relatively low.
-Building upon LOAM, LeGO-LOAM \cite{shan2018lego} introduces a method to cluster raw point clouds and eliminate those with weak geometric structure information to reduce computational load.
+LOAM [\cite{zhang2014loam}], as the pioneering LO systems, establish a fundamental framework.
+Building upon LOAM, LeGO-LOAM [\cite{shan2018lego}] introduces a method to cluster raw point clouds and eliminate those with weak geometric structure information to reduce computational load.
 Nevertheless, accurately identifying and removing clusters with weak geometry is a nontrivial task, and improper removal of useful clusters can compromise the accuracy and robustness of pose estimation.
-SuMa \cite{behley2018efficient} proposes a surfel-based map representation that aggregates information from point clouds.
+SuMa [\cite{behley2018efficient}] proposes a surfel-based map representation that aggregates information from point clouds.
 However, real-time performance in SuMa necessitates GPU acceleration, and its pose estimation accuracy does not surpass that of LOAM-based systems.
-Fast-LOAM \cite{wang2021} streamlines the pose estimation pipeline by eliminating sweep-to-sweep estimation and employing analytic derivatives, while its extension \cite{wang2020intensity} incorporates intensity scan context for enhanced loop detection.
-IMLS-LOAM \cite{deschaud2018imls} proposes an Implicit Moving Least Squares (IMLS) algorithm as an alternative to ICP, though at significant computational cost.
-The integration of inertial measurements has led to notable advancements, including LINs \cite{qin2020lins}, which implements an error state iterated kalman filter (ESIKF) framework for LiDAR-IMU fusion, and LIO-SAM \cite{shan2020lio}, which pioneers factor graph optimization in LIO systems.
+F-LOAM [\cite{wang2021}] streamlines the pose estimation pipeline by eliminating sweep-to-sweep estimation and employing analytic derivatives, while its extension ISC-LOAM [\cite{wang2020intensity}] incorporates intensity scan context for enhanced loop detection.
+IMLS-SLAM [\cite{deschaud2018imls}] proposes an Implicit Moving Least Squares (IMLS) algorithm as an alternative to ICP, though at significant computational cost.
+The integration of inertial measurements has led to notable advancements, including LINs [\cite{qin2020lins}], which implements an error state iterated kalman filter (ESIKF) framework for LiDAR-IMU fusion, and LIO-SAM [\cite{shan2020lio}], which pioneers factor graph optimization in LIO systems.